-Pothos, also known by the names devil’s ivy, silver vine, money plant, etc., is arguably the most popular houseplant of all time.
+Pothos, also known by the names devil’s ivy, silver vine, money plant, etc., is arguably the most popular trailing plant of all time.
 With its attractive, heart-shaped leaves (not to be confused with a heartleaf philodendron), trailing vine-like appearance, and its ability to purify indoor air, pothos plants are an ideal choice for your home or office.

-Most of us want to know how to make pothos fuller – giving it that nice, bushy vine look.
+Most of us want to know how to make a pothos fuller – giving it that nice, bushy vine look.
 Here are 5 care tips that should help you out!

 Method 1: Properly Prune Your Plant